Guidebook/code-challenges/data-science/data_science_intern_challenge.md

 - `ConnectionRequested` which we record every time a user sends a connection request to another user
 - `PhotoUpload` which we record every time a guide user uploads a photo to a guide

 However, your solution should not depend on knowing the possible event names in advance.
 Since this part of the exercise is intended to test your python fundamentals, please stick with the python standard library.
+Make sure to write your code and comments in such a way that someone looking at it for the first time will be able to understand the problem this solves and what the output data will look like.

 In part 2 you'll take a deeper look at the results from this step, so keep that in mind as you write this out.
 Once completed, you can import the list `INPUT_DATA` from `input_data.py`, included in this repo, to create the dataset for part 2.

 ### Evaluation for Part 1
 For part 1 here we'll be looking mainly at your ability to perform data processing tasks with Python, and more specifically your software writing fundamentals.
 We won't be grading this as strictly as we would for a software engineering role, but as a team we place high value on readable, maintainable code.